zackslash/sansseed/README.md

 # SansSeed

-SansSeed is both a library and command-line tool for generating BIP39 compatible mnemonic phrases and derivation of BIP39 seeds.
+SansSeed is both a library and command-line tool for generating BIP39 compatible mnemonic phrases and derivation of BIP39 seeds for research purposes.

 ## Usage